Neutreing/alx-system_engineering-devops/0x07-networking_basics/README.md

-This is the task for 0x07.Networking basics #0
+This is the directory for the project 0x07.
+Networking basics #0